mpere056/Game-Mod/README.md

 # Game-Mod

-Read features.txt to know about what this mod does This code includes only code that I wrote, not all the code needed for these classes to be fully functional
+Read Features.txt to know about what this mod does\n This code includes only code that I wrote, not all the code needed for these classes to be fully functional

 - Candies.cs